If you are looking at removing tattoos we can help you ring us now

-There is a risk of infection, if suspect an infection forming?
-Wash with a mild soap and apply hydrocortisone cream.
+There is a risk of infection, if suspect an infection forming.
+Wash with mild soap and apply hydrocortisone cream.
 Please seek medical assistance right away.
 Infections are characterised by increasing redness and pain.
 You may even start to notice a discharge of pus coming from a deep lesion within the derma.

-In very rare cases there maybe some scar tissue forming, in most cases that can be addressed with other treatments.
+In very rare cases there may be some scar tissue forming, in most cases that can be addressed with other treatments.

 Follow up and be consistent with your aftercare